Wind-WindKids/winding/samples/sophieandwind/ice.md

 whipping in sharp arcs, snapping against the faces of kids in the playground.

 By evening, the sky cracked open with thunder.
-A rare spring storm slammed the city, and an unheard-of whirlwind tore down a side street, shattering windows and ripping a chunk from the roof of an old building.
+A rare spring storm slammed the city, and a whirlwind tore down a side street.

-Later, Wind found in the news that the only other time a tornado had hit Sunnyvale was thirty-three years earlier, in May 1998 — tearing the roof off a church and damaging sixty homes.
+Later, Wind saw in the news that the only other time a tornado had hit Sunnyvale was thirty-three years earlier.
+It had torn off a roof of a church, among sixty other buildings.

 @comment: hidden
 No magic is required to explain this sequence: